zio/zio/docs/datatypes/contextual/index.md

 ## Defining ZIO Services

 Defining service in ZIO is not very different from object-oriented style, it has the same principle: coding to an interface, not an implementation.
-Therefore, ZIO encourages us to implement this principle by using the _Module Pattern_, which is quite similar to the object-oriented style.
+Therefore, ZIO encourages us to implement this principle by using the _Service Pattern_, which is quite similar to the object-oriented style.

 Before diving into writing services in ZIO style, let's review how we define them in an object-oriented fashion in the next section.